po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/20-Stu_Instance-Method/README.md

 ## 💡 Hint(s)

-* What do object methods and instance methods have in common?
+* How are object methods and instance methods different?

 ## 🏆 Bonus